 Drug tests determine if someone has drugs or alcohol in their system.
 It can be done using sweat, hair follicles, urine, or oral fluids.
-While drug testing can be controversial in believing it is a violation of one’s privacy, drug tests are necessary to ensure the safety of yourself and others.
+While it may be hard to believe, there are benefits of drug testing.
+Drug tests are necessary to ensure the safety of yourself and others.

 The Drug-free Workplace Act of 1988 can test employees if the employee obtains a contract with the federal government.
 Conflicts and violence can also be avoided by screening employees as people under the influence can make impulsive decisions and get into fights at work.
 By knowing there will be a mandatory drug test either before you are hired or during your time with the company, this will give you something to think about as for caring for your job or your career.
 While many people with drug addiction will only think about their cravings and acquiring more drugs to relieve their withdrawal symptoms, they need to think about what is important for their future.

-Drug testing will look good for your employee as it will show how committed they are for the safety and health of their company.
+Drug testing will look good for your employee.
+It shows how much you care about the safety and health of the company.
 It means that they are not willing to endanger the lives of others despite their experience and work performance.
 Drug tests will also reduce stealing in the workplace as those with a drug addiction will do anything they can to get the money to acquire more drugs even if it means stealing from their employees or the company itself.

-Schools also benefit with the use of drug testing as teens are at the age where they like to experiment and give into peer pressure.
+Schools also benefit with the use of drug testing as teens are at the age where they like to experiment and give in to peer pressure.
 Originally in June 2002, drug tests were only mandatory for extracurricular activities participation but has since expanded.
 They cannot make the distinction between the pleasure they feel from the drug to the future damage it can cause.
 Schools can collect urine samples to check if students are using marijuana, cocaine, PCP, amphetamines, and opioids.
-Random drug tests are done despite the student’s history.
+Schools run random drug tests, despite the student’s history.
 If you are participating in an extracurricular activity like a competitive sports team, it will be mandatory to do a drug testing.

 A student can be asked for a drug test if it is based on what someone on staff has observed and/or physical symptoms and abnormal or erratic behavior.
-If students know they will be asked to participate in a drug test, they could resist giving into peer pressure in fear of getting caught.
-If a student’s test turns out to be positive, they will benefit from early intervention or be referred to treatment.
-More students will be able to learn and be free from the distractions of someone too intoxicated to pay attention or someone being disrupted.
+If students know they have drug testing, they could resist giving into peer pressure in fear of getting caught.
+If a student’s test turns out to be positive, they will benefit from early intervention or you can get them treatment.
+More students will be able to learn and be free from distractions.
 They will get access to counseling, follow-up testing, and given rehab options.
-According to the National Institute on Drug Abuse, mandatory student drug testing in 2013 provided less students who substance abused than those without testing.
+According to the National Institute on Drug Abuse, mandatory student drug testing in 2013 provided fewer students who substance abused than those without testing.

-The disadvantages of drug testing is the high cost of keeping them running.
+The disadvantage of drug testing is the high cost to the employer.
 It can be even higher during pre-employment when there is no certainty the one taking the test will be hired.
-Another disadvantage is employees can feel like their privacy is being violated and that they have the right to do whatever they want when their shift is over.
+Another disadvantage is employees can feel like you’re violating their privacy.
+They may feel like they have the right to do whatever they want when their shift is over.
 It can bring resentment among its employees which can lead to low productivity.
-The same can go with schools if students feel violated being searched and forced to take a test.
+The same can go with schools if students feel like drug testing is unfair.

-Lawsuits can occur if an employee is tested positive on a drug test and is fired after.
+Lawsuits can occur if an employee tests positive on a drug test and you fire them afterward.
 This can lead to suing the company for wrongful termination.
 Not only will this be costly for the company to hire a lawyer but it will be time-consuming in preparing for the case.
 By communicating with your employees before being hired or after about the company’s drug testing policy, there will be no means of miscommunication.
-Employees will know in advance that they will have to be tested if they want to be in good standing with the company.
-Drug testing does not need to be looked at like a punishment but as a way to make sure everyone is safe and to find the best help possible for a successful recovery.
+Employees will know in advance that they go through drug testing if they want to be in good standing with the company.
+You don’t need to look at drug testing as a punishment but as a way to make sure everyone is safe and to find the best help possible for a successful recovery.